Most people who love and use spices are unaware that they deliver on so much more than just flavor; they can be powerful healing agents as well.

 What to look for when buying:

-A great trick for peeling ginger is to use the back of a spoon (instead of a knife), which takes off the skin while preserving most of the flesh.
+- A great trick for peeling ginger is to use the back of a spoon (instead of a knife), which takes off the skin while preserving most of the flesh.
 Only peel the amount you want to use, as this will keep it fresher longer).
-Ginger has a pretty strong flavor, you only need a small amount (about an inch) for most recipes.
-Dice the ginger into small pieces to sprinkle in sauces or add to sautes.
+Dice or grate the ginger into small pieces to sprinkle in sauces or add to sautes.

-Ginger can also be frozen up to 6 months.
+- Ginger can also be frozen up to 6 months.
 This is a great time saver for when just needing a small amount for a recipe.
 To freeze, peel the entire root and cut into pieces (about an inch each).
 Put in a freezer bag and store in freezer.
 Take a piece out as needed.
-This works great for smoothies (see recipes above)- just grab a piece and toss it into the blender along with your other ingredients.
+This works great for smoothies – just grab a piece and toss it into the blender along with your other ingredients.

 Let us know – do you use ginger?
-What are your favorite spices and why?
+If so, how do you incorporate it into your diet?